ReQuSim: Faithfully simulating near-term quantum repeaters: Model

-Furthermore, the initially created states may not be perfect and only have an initial fidelity $F_\mathrm{init}$.
-Also some effects can lead to the introduction of a distance dependent error, \eg,~the impact of dark counts (dark count probability $p_\mathrm{d}$) depends on the probability of a real event occurring.
-Since the usage of quantum memories is of central importance to this type of quantum repeater, time dependent decoherence for qubits stored in them is another source of imperfection.
-We assume that the noise caused by this is predominantly in one direction, and described by a dephasing noise channel with dephasing time $T_\mathrm{dp}$.
-A detailed description of the protocols and error models can be found in Appendix~\ref{sec:detailed_model}.
+\paragraph{Memory noise.} Since the usage of quantum memories is of central importance to this type of quantum repeater, time-dependent decoherence for qubits stored in them is another source of imperfection.
+We assume that the noise caused by this is predominantly in one direction, and described by a dephasing noise channel